navpil/generics-are-hard/README.md

 Generics work only compile time, there are no generics runtime.
 This is called "erasure".
 Most common problems is that you cannot find the `TypeOfGeneric` runtime and you cannot do the `GenericOverload` of the methods.

+Please `BeCarefulWithRawtypes.java` - this can bite you in some unexpected places.
+The example there is simple, but you should understand very well where the casts are actually done.

 ## voids

 This is just a fun fact that you can parametrize with Void to avoid (see the pun?) putting any objects into the Holder